The UK is in the Western European Time Zone. It currently abides by EU Daylight (Summer) Saving Time rules.

 However, any changes would need to have full regard to the effect on business and transport links with other countries, on health and safety issues such as road traffic accidents, and on social and community life.

-There are no current plans to change the UK’s time zone.
+There are no current plans to change the UK’s time zone and DST rules.